 How to repair a rubber roof – step by step instructions

 The most essential part of the job is proper preparation.

 I recommend that you do the work when outside temperature is 40 degrees or higher.
 In lower temperatures, the EPDM primer may not cure properly.
 However, if needed, this can be done even in the winter.
 I will show you how, below.

 Another important aspect – your roof must be dry when you do the repair.
 Patches and flashing material will not adhere properly to a wet surface.
 You can use a hair drier to spot-dry your patch area.

-To stop the leak, you need to first find it.
-Most leaks on rubber roofs happen in certain spots – low water pooling areas, loose seams, on corners of chimneys / skylights.
+To stop the leak, you first need to find it.
+Most leaks occur in certain spots – low water pooling areas, loose seams, on corners of chimneys / skylights.
 Also, sometimes there are holes in the roof that you will need to find.

 If you have water pooling on your roof, and there is a seam / overlap going through that area, chances are you have a leak there.
 If your skylight or chimney leaks, check the corner flashings.